cms-ml/documentation/content/software_envs/containers.md

 2. The second example is modified from the simple MLP example from [`weaver-benchmark`](https://github.com/colizz/weaver-benchmark).
 The notebook can be found at [toptagging_mlp](../resources/gpu_resources/cms_resources/notebooks/toptagging_mlp.md).

 ### Using Docker
-Docker is not currently supported in the interactive node of lxplus (like lxplus-gpu).
-However, Docker is supported on HTCondor for job submission.
+Docker is currently supported on lxplus9 interactive nodes (through emulation of the CLI with Podman) and on HTCondor for job submission.

 This option can be very handy for users, as HTCondor can pull images from any public registry, like [DockerHub](https://hub.docker.com/) or [GitLab registry](https://gitlab.cern.ch/).